Denis Mită

 About

 Back in middle school, I discovered a passion for digital painting in Photoshop.
-However, as I entered high school, my interest in math led me to explore competitive programming.
-Fortunately, these two hobbies seamlessly merged into my career as a front-end engineer.
+In high school, my love for math pulled me into competitive programming.
+These two worlds — visual craft and algorithmic thinking — naturally converged into my career as a software engineer.

 Scroll to see detailed work experience